shomali11/go-interview/datastructures/sets/hashsets/README.md

 ### Description

-A Set is a collection that cannot contain duplicate elements
+Implement a Set.
+A set is a collection that cannot contain duplicate elements

 ### Example: